West Wight Potter 15: Operational history

 The boat has been sailed single-handed from Seattle, Washington to Ketchikan, Alaska and also from England to Sweden, across the North Atlantic Ocean.

-Sailrite notes of the design, "the West Wight Potter 15 sloop is one of the best known small cruising sailboats.
-The West Wight Potter 15 has a cockpit that will accommodate 4 adults and a cabin that will sleep two.
-Designed for safety the Potter 15 has a self bailing cockpit, is self-righting, unsinkable and extremely stable under sail."

 In a 2010 review Steve Henkel wrote, "best features: Long-distance cruisers have taken modified versions from California to Hawaii, and from Seattle to Alaska, indicating relatively good stability and ease of handling, despite her tiny lightweight hull and narrow beam, With very shallow draft and a relatively flat V-bottom, she is beachable and easy to launch; her “unsinkable” hull has positive foam flotation.
-Worst features: She has very little space below {ignoring the hard-to-access space under the cockpit).
+Worst features: She has very little space below (ignoring the hard-to-access space under the cockpit).
 A centerboard fills the central space in the cabin, so there's no footwell: you must sit cross-legged on the berthtop, and finding a convenient place to use a portable toilet is problematical.
 Using the head in the cockpit, under a boom tent for privacy, seems to be the most practical alternative.
 Light-air performance is below average."